noawe-boi/NoahsObsidianSync/English Grade 11 FA2.md

 ### Techniques

 ##### Editing/narration/Direct Interviews/montage
 Throughout these interviews, we see a montage media coverage from time time regarding the new evidence that proves the 'five are innocent.
-This adds to the credibility of both interviewees claims and helps viewers better understand the kinds of opinions that people at the time would have been exposed to.

 ### Effect on Audience
 By directly presenting viewers with information, these scenes act almost like a concluding  exposition dump.
+Aditionally, the showcasing of media coverage from the time adds to the credibility of both interviewees claims and helps viewers better understand the kinds of opinions that people at the time would have been exposed to.

 # Conclusion